 We hope that you enjoyed the PRTG for Android app that we've built for you and hope that helps you on your network more effectively and seamlessly.

 As a user of PRTG Network Monitor, you probably know that you can keep an eye on your network using several different interfaces—your web browser, directly on your Windows desktop with the Enterprise Console, or by using one of our four mobile apps.
 Now we're extending that access to a rather less expected place: your wrist!

-Android Version: You need Android 4.0 or later to install the app (or a Kindle Fire HD).
-Home screen widgets are available only on Android 4.1 or later.
-And, of course, the QR scanner is not available on Kindle Fire.
+Android Version: You need Android 6 or later to install the app (or a Kindle Fire HD).
+Home screen widgets are available only on Android 6 or later.
+The QR scanner is not available on Kindle Fire.

 Hardware: We regularly test our PRTG for Android app on 15 of the latest Android devices.
 We're confident that the app will run smoothly on any Android device.